adityaagusw/MessageKotlinApps/README.md

 # MyMessageApp Retrofit
-this project uses the method of creating and getting a user id from hashmap
+This project uses the method of creating and getting a user id from hashmap

 ### Android Version :
 - Support AndroidX